trjaymorlacuesta/hidetrjaymorlacuesta.github.io/_posts/2015-10-08-sendEmailNewCustomer.md

 # sendEmailNewCustomer

 ##Overview
-This method allows users to retrieve stuff.
+This call is used to provide the given information to the Websales team.

 <table>
 	<tbody>